amsfreeman/prost-an-oktoberfest-guide/README.md

 ### Installing

 - Clone from https://github.com/amsfreeman/prost-an-oktoberfest-guide
+- cd into the client side
     - Run npm install
+- cd back to top level
     - Run pipenv install
-- Enter shell with pipenv shell
+    - Enter shell by running pipenv shell
-- Open one server and cd into the server, then run python app.py
+- Open one server and cd into the server
+    -   Run python app.py
-- Open another server and cd into the client, then run npm start
+- Open another server and cd into the client
+    - Run npm start

 ---
 ## Authors